DSC8563_1.jpg

 Are you just starting your jump rope training journey?

-We find that beginners often make the same common mistakes - landing aggressively, turning the rope inefficiently, or adopting a poor jumping posture.
-Mistakes like these hinder your progress, lead to quick fatigue and can ultimately result in injury.
+We find that beginners often make the same common mistakes - landing aggressively, spinning the rope inefficiently or adopting a poor jumping stance.
+Mistakes like these hinder your progress, lead to rapid fatigue and can ultimately result in injury.

-So if you're just starting out, keep your workouts short and focused.
-Put your focus on learning one thing at a time.
+So if you're just starting out, keep your training sessions short and focused.
+Focus on learning one thing at a time.
 If you start to get frustrated or don't make progress, take a break and try again tomorrow.
 There is no rush.

 The last thing we want is for you to jump with poor or even incorrect technique.
-You should make sure you have the basic technique down before you start increasing your weekly workout volume.
+You should make sure that you have mastered the basic technique before you start increasing your weekly training volume.

-Tip: Invest about five minutes before your workout to work on your technique and coordination.
-This is a great way to lay the foundation for jumping rope while warming you up for your subsequent workout.
+Tip: Invest around five minutes before your workout to work on your technique and coordination.
+This is a great way to lay the foundations for jumping rope and also warms you up for your subsequent workout.

-Once you feel like you have a good handle on the technique, you can start increasing your workout volume as needed.
+As soon as you feel that you have mastered the technique well, you can start to increase your training volume as required.

 Do I have any previous injuries?